kdnye/QUOTES/README.md

 # Quote Tool

 Quote Tool is a web app for quick freight quotes.
 It handles Hotshot and Air jobs for Freight Services staff and trusted partners.
-Enter ZIP codes, weight, and extras to see a price, QUOTE TOOL FOR fsi DESIGNED TO WORK ON GOOGLE CLOUD RUN
+Enter ZIP codes, weight, and extras to see a price, then escalate the booking through the internal email workflows or the Freight
+Services portal.

 ## Features